 No tourists in Trafalgar Square due to the pandemic but no pigeons either thanks to this falcon and his handler

 An air ambulance lands near to the London Eye to take a patient to hospital

-Normally busy underground stations provide an eerie backdrop to solitary passengers.
-Highgate
+A normally busy underground station provides an eerie backdrop to a solitary passenger.

-Shop staff have risen to the challenge of enforcing social distancing.
-Muswell Hill, North London
+Shop staff have risen to the challenge of enforcing social distancing both inside and outside of shops, North London

 A young mother takes her child to the local shops, Tottenham.